 About a week ago, everyone in my neighborhood received this green postcard from the newly opened Huntington Learning Center.
 Very eye-catching.

-Truth be told, normal people probably tossed it right into the recycle bin.
+normal people probably tossed it right into the recycle bin.
 But because I read anything and everything of/or related to education, I flipped over the card.
 And I proceeded to do a little dance.
 Because I knew I had a blog.

 Here is the back of the card.
 Can you spot the error?